 Parc-y-Pentre is in the Cardiff suburb of Rhiwbina.
 It was established by the Cardiff Rural District Council and Rhiwbina Garden Village Ltd and opened on 27th April 1960.
 In June 1960 the Whitchurch Parish Council agreed to take over the administration and maintenance of Parc-y-Pentre from the Rural District Council.

-The playground was located in the south east of the park where a concrete rectangle is still visible which may have been the base for the rocking hourse.
-The original play equipment was removed at some stage and a playground for small children was placed in the extreme south east corner.
+The playground was located in the south east of the park where a concrete rectangle is still visible and may have been the base for the rocking hourse.
+The original play equipment was removed in the early 1980s and a playground for small children was placed in the extreme south east corner.
 It was constructed mainly from wood and included a small climbing frame, a spring rider and a roundabout.
 This equipment was in a poor condition by the early 1990s and had to be removed.
 An aerial photograph taken on 30th August 1991 shows the concrete bases for the playground in the south east corner, but no actual play equipment.

 In April 2010 a shrub was planted to mark the 50th aniversary of Parc-y-Pentre, a Cytisus battandieri (Pineapple broom) donated by the Rhiwbina Garden Village Residents Association, who also organised the planting ceremony.
 The Cytisus battandieri is long gone.
 The two plaques shown below are mounted on the same stone.